andreaUNAM/cringecentral/wormie.md

 Despite the clear disgust in Fett's voice in that last statement, Luke's jaw tightened. "_Entertainment_ like my sister?"

-Fett's helmet impeded Luke from seeing the surprise on his face, but way his steps faltered gave it away.
+Fett's helmet impeded Luke from seeing the surprise on his face, but the way his steps faltered gave it away.
 "That was your sister?"

 Luke decided he was done with the small talk, lowering his hood and putting his hands up his sleeves.
 If Vanth had been with them instead of getting a head start, he would've probably tried to ease the tension with a joke and smirk.
 His husband, on the other hand, was silent as was his custom, which Luke preferred at the moment.
 This way he could process his mixed feelings about Fett, the situation, and the fact that he was apparently memorizing the mannerisms of not one, but two married men.